jschreuder/Middle/README.rst

    replace any class, but not modify how they work internally.
 As such only the interfaces are part of this framework's API.

-3. *Do I have to use Twig, Symfony's router or Zend's Session library?*
+3. *Do I have to use Twig, Symfony's router or Laminas's Session library?*
    No, but there are only some batteries included.
 The ones provided are implemented using those packages.
 You can replace those pretty easily by implementing the Routing or Session interfaces using another library.